 We evaluate the strength of your courses, how well you performed, and if your grade trends were positive and consistent.
 Our average admitted student GPA is 3.5.

 Complete these courses to be eligible for admission:

 - Algebra I, Geometry, and Algebra II or Analytics Algebra II

 - three years of science (two with lab)

 - foreign language study strongly recommended but not required

-The SAT and ACT can help us determine your college-level readiness.
+Your SAT and/or ACT scores can help us determine your readiness to pursue a college degree.
 While Ball State is test-optional, we accept scores from either test or both if you choose to submit them.
-Learn more about our test-optional policy.
+Learn about our test-optional policy.

 Steps to Apply

 Applying to Ball State is easy and can be done completely online.
 Follow the steps below to prepare your application and materials.
 You’re one step closer to becoming a Cardinal!

 Be sure to apply by the appropriate deadline for your desired term and for maximum consideration of potential scholarships.
 See our dates and deadlines.